Lucas-sfi/Lucas-sfi/README.md

 - Hi there 👋
 - 🤔 exploring new technologies and solutions!
 - 🎓 Studying Sistemas de informação at Universidade Federal de Uberlândia.
-- 🌱 I’m currently learning - Java / SQL / Python
+- 🌱 I’m currently learning - Java / Spring / SQL / Python
 - 👯 I’m a begginer so i'm open to suggestions and helpful tips!

 <!--